PTravessa/CP-59479/Projeto/README.md

 **File:** *PicLib_Phase2.py* \
 This App enables an edit interface for **.jpg** or **.png** images and allows the user to search and interact with the metadata (Adding or removing Tags and Date). \
 By running *PicLib_Phase2.py* both programs will run, *PicLib_Phase1.py* will run as previously mentioned, and *PicLib_Phase2.py* will start running and give you \
-the option to either select a folder from which you will visualize the images, or the option to load a previous collection assuming you have saved one.
+the option to either select a folder from which you will visualize the images, or the option to load a previous collection assuming you have saved one. \

-[*PicLib_Phase1.py* is started primarily where you are asked for a path input on the command line, this path is for the location of the folder that contains the images you want to use in *PicLib_Phase1.py*.
-When entering the path, if it is not valid, the current directory in which the program is running is considered as path, reading all the images present in it, after validating the path using the *PicLib_Phase1.py* program, it executes its function and creates a new folder named "Album", this same must be selected when using the App programmed in the *PicLib_Phase2.py*.\]
 \
 **Double Click on Main Panel to Open a Folder** \
 Imports all **.jpg** or **.png** files in the folder into the image display box. \